-Margit Galanter’s fascination with the potency of movement has drawn her to embodied research throughout her lifetime.
-Margit was raised in Lenapehoking, the indigenous name for the land now known as New York City, and she is now based in Huichin, - the California East Bay.
+Margit Galanter’s fascination with the potency of movement has drawn them to embodied research throughout their lifetime.
+Margit was raised in Lenapehoking, the indigenous name for the land now known as New York City, and shx is now based in Huchiun, - the California East Bay.
 Margit has toured in the US and internationally, working extensively in the interdisciplinary arts and in social and racial justice movements.
 Hir unique contribution is in supporting people to experience clarity and vitality — in their individual bodies as well as in community.
 From 1990 - the present, Margit has spent extensive time and has lived in Indonesia, where shx taught at University of Gadjah Madah, community arts centers, and studied and performed martial arts as well as traditional and contemporary dance.
-Margit offers hir work in the service of collective embodied liberation: she has established the vivid grove for moving and learning site in 2019 as a resource and interactive gathering place for all to participate, exchange ideas, and nourish their practices.
+Margit offers their work in the service of collective embodied liberation: they have established the vivid grove for moving and learning site in 2019 as a resource and interactive gathering place for all to participate, exchange ideas, and nourish their practices.

 the vivid grove program is a synthesis of movement arts, Chinese energetics, collective learning, and creative research.
 The courses access these different streams to support vitality and exuberance as the basis for artistic development and an engaged, embodied life.
 The courses are influenced by the brilliance of the elements, seasons, practice, and our unique human signatures, aka human nature culture.

 Since 1996, Margit has engaged in movement collaboration and study with the artists of Image Lab (Lisa Nelson, Karen Nelson, Scott Smith, and K.J.
 Holmes); since 1995 dyke has studied dance improvisation with U.S. luminaries such as Steve Paxton, Simone Forti, Daniel Lepkoff, Ishmael Houston-Jones, Julyen Hamilton, Keith Hennessy, Nancy Stark Smith, Stephanie Skura, and Barbara Dilley.
-During her years in Indonesia, Margit studied movement meditations, traditional dances, masked dances, and martial arts with teachers such as I Ketut Kantor (Bali), Pak Heru (Java), the Panca Daya school (throughout Indonesia), and since 2000 has focused in apprenticeship and collaboration with Suprapto Suryodarmo (Java, U.S., and internationally).
+During her years in Indonesia, Margit studied movement meditations, traditional dances, masked dances, and martial arts with teachers such as I Ketut Kantor (Bali), Pak Heru (Java), the Panca Daya school (throughout Indonesia), and from 2000 - 2019 focused in apprenticeship and collaboration with the late Suprapto Suryodarmo (Java, U.S., and internationally) up until his passing.

 Margit's work as an artist, educator, and cultural worker has been supported in the US by many institutions and organizations including Berkeley Art Museum, Naropa University, Stanford University, Mills College, FRESH Festival/SF, UC Berkeley, UC Riverside, The Prosodic Body, UCSD, UCSC, UMass-Amherst, Montalvo Arts, and SFMOMA.
 They perform and practice often outdoors and in environmental settings, both urban and natural.
 Since 2015, Margit has been the resident artist at Temescal Arts Center, Oakland CA where shx has dedicated herself in hir performance inquiry, Cave Forms, which uniquely integrates dance, Chinese energetics, community-building, transdisciplinary art practice, and living sculpture.